 If you’re like most people, you have no idea how much you pay for investment, insurance, or retirement advice.
 A lot of people mistakenly assume they receive free advice.
 Some advisors do not explain their fees and many consumers do not take the time to ask.
 People are usually shocked when I explain how much they’ve been paying in commissions or fees.

 There are many different ways advisors are paid in the financial services industry.
 For the sake of this brief article, I will broadly categorize all of the fee structures into three categories.
-They are Commissions, …Read More
+They are Commissions, Fee-Only and Fee …Read More

 The final version of the 1071-page American Recovery and Reinvestment Act of 2009 is due to be signed by President Obama tomorrow.
 My summary of the bill’s key tax items two weeks ago was not far off the mark, but there are a number of nips and tucks in the final version.

 The refundable credit in the amount of 6.2 percent of earned income finally settled in at a limit of $400 for single returns and $800 for joint returns in 2009 and 2010.
 The credit starts being phased out at adjusted gross incomes (AGI) …